-To derive the RfD, the UF approach (U.S. EPA, 2000a, 1994) was applied to a POD{HED} based on nervous system effects in rats exposed to RDX for a subchronic duration.
-UFs were applied to the POD{HED} values to account for uncertainties in extrapolating from an animal bioassay to human exposure, the likely existence of a diverse human population of varying susceptibilities, and subchronic to chronic duration.
+To derive the RfD, the UF approach ( $\underline{\text{U.S. EPA, 2000}}$ , $\underline{\text{1994}}$ ) was applied to a PODHED based on nervous system effects in rats exposed to RDX for a subchronic duration.
+UFs were applied to the PODHED values to account for uncertainties in extrapolating from an animal bioassay to human exposure, the likely existence of a diverse human population of varying susceptibilities, and to address limitations in the database.
 For the most part, these extrapolations are carried out with default approaches given the lack of data to inform individual steps.
 One exception is the use of PBPK modeling to perform interspecies (i.e., rat to human) extrapolation.
 Uncertainties associated with the PBPK models are considered in Appendix C, Section C.1.5.

 Nervous system effects have been documented in multiple studies and animal species and strains; however, some uncertainty is associated with the incidence of reported neurological effects in studies that employed a study design that did not monitor animals with sufficient frequency to accurately record neurobehavioral effects, including convulsions.
 In the study used to derive the RfD (Crouse et al., 2006), Johnson (2015a) noted that convulsions were observed infrequently outside the dosing period; more often, seizures were observed during the 2-hour (gavage) dosing period, typically within 60-90 minutes of dosing.
 Similar information was not available for other studies to assess the likelihood that observations of convulsions were missed.
 However, animals were not monitored continuously during the Crouse et al. (2006) study, and investigators reported that nearly all observed pre-term deaths in rats exposed to the three higher doses were preceded by signs of neurotoxicity.
 If an animal died during the study as a result of effects on the nervous system, convulsions preceding death could have been missed, resulting in an underestimation of the incidence of convulsions.
 Conversely, attributing all mortality to neurotoxicity (i.e., all deaths were preceded by convulsions that may not have been observed) could result in an overestimation of the incidence of convulsions.
 A dose-response analysis of the combined incidence of seizures and mortality from Crouse et al. (2006) was conducted to evaluate the impact of these assumptions, as the true convulsion incidence would likely fall somewhere between the observed convulsion incidence and the combined incidence of convulsions and mortality.
-The POD{HED} of 0.24 mg/kg-day for a combined incidence of convulsions and mortality22 was compared to the POD{HED} of 0.28 mg/kg-day for convulsions alone, indicating that the addition of mortality incidence did not have a significant impact.
-Therefore, the RfD based on the incidence of convulsions alone does not appear to underestimate the toxicity associated with RDX.
+This analysis revealed that the PODHED of 0.24 mg/kg-day for a combined incidence of convulsions and mortality was similar to the $POD{HED}$ of 0.28 mg/kg-day for convulsions alone (using a BMR of 1% ER for comparability to the analysis with mortality data), indicating that potential underestimation of convulsion incidence in the Crouse et al. (2006) study was not likely to impact the RfD.